kristian-lange-tw/JATOS_docs_v3/pages/Moving-from-a-Local-to-a-Server-Installation.md

 Once your study scripts are complete and bug-free, you need to make them available through the Internet.
 For that you will need, of course, [a server](JATOS-on-a-server.html).

-If you have a server, you will need to take your ready-to-run study from your local installation and deploy it to a server.
+If you have a server already, you will need to take your ready-to-run study from your local installation and deploy it to the server.
 In order to do this:
 1. On your *local* JATOS installation, where your study is, click on the study you want to export on the left sidebar.
 1. On the Study bar, click Export.
 A pop-up window will appear.
 Save the .jzip file wherever you like on your computer.
 1. On your *server* installation, simply click Import.